San Ramon's Walnut Hills: 1966–1972 homes & subdivision history

 After 80 homes, Brown & Kauffmann wrapped up the first phase in 1968 and sold the remaining lots to other builders.
 These homes were built along Northland Avenue, Devon Court, Amherst Court, and May Way.

-Here’s what the first phase Walnut Hills models look like in 2024.
+Here’s what the former 1966 Walnut Hills model homes look like today.

 The Plan 1 today